seanfahey/Etymology/README.md

 ## Usage

+"Alexa, ask Word Source about the word plant"

+"Alexa, ask Word Source about the word car"

-"Alexa, ask Etymology about the word 'plant'."
+"Alexa, ask Word Source about the origin of the word colony"

 ## Notes